cybera/synthi/manual/src/sections/UploadingADataset.md

 You will be able to define custom CSV delimiters in a future version of ADI.
 Until then, you'll need to handle this issue manually.
 {% endhint %}

 ADI expects CSV files to have column values separated by commas.
-If you use a different delimiter, such as a semi-colon, your dataset may appear in a single-column table once it has finished uploading.
+If you use a different delimiter, such as a semicolon, your dataset may appear in a single-column table once it has finished uploading.

 ![Example of using a different delimiter](../images/new-dataset-delimiter.png)